LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 Sometimes code needs to run when the application starts, example:

-* Data seeding (DefinitionSetup.cs)
+* Data seeding (`DefinitionSetup.cs`)
 * Register event subscriptions

 --

-To run code on startup just add the `Autostart`-attribute to execute the code in the constructor:
+To run code on startup just add the `Autostart`-attribute, this will run code in the constructor:

 ```C#
 [Autostart]